vapor/docs/3.0/docs/getting-started/application.md

 # Application

 Every Vapor project has an `Application`.
-You use the the application to create any services you might need while developing.
+You use the application to create any services you might need while developing.

 The best place to access the application is in your project's [`boot.swift`](structure.md#bootswift) file.